transifex/transifex-sync-zendesk/readme.md

 ## Dependencies

 The dependencies loaded in package.json are to allow unit testing of the code in NodeJs.
-They are not needed to run the application.
-Once loaded inside of Zendesk, dependencies 'leak' into the app.
+The application uses a separate set of dependencies loaded in app.js.
 The ones currently used are:
 - JQuery Ajax object
 - Underscore
 - Settings
 - Local Storage

-NEED TO FIND A GOOD WAY OF SPECIFYING THIS IN CODE

-## A final note, a bit about UI integrations
-The only UI 'page' for this integration is the sync-page.
-The sync page is a button and a message log.
-Actual control of the sync is specified via settings.
-This is the 'base' implementations.
-Additional UI integrations can be enabled by adding interaction buttons...but these are tightly coupled to ZD UI and can be turned on and off via settings as well.
+## Views

+Currently the app consists of 4 pages:
+- sync_page.hdbs - This is the primary page for user interaction
+- layout.hdbs - This has global tags for the app, it's part of the Zd framework
+- loading_page.hdbs - This is a spinner page that displays during syncing
+- error_page.hdbs - This page is displayed when app or ajax errors occur

+## Feature Switch

+For backward compatibility there is a feature switch specified in the configuration.
+This switch is a series of binary 'flags' which is represented by a hex number.
+The current set of planned features are: digit 1 = Html parsing digit 2 = Ticket support digit 3 = Locale sync digit 4 = iFrame Transifex view